Bases: BaseService

 }

-environment = self.config.get('environment', {})
+raw_environment = self.config.get('environment', {})

-runtime_environment = self.get_runtime_environment_variables()
+runtime_environment = self.get_runtime_environment_variable()

 environment.update(runtime_environment)